Martin Green (musician): Career

 In 2015 Green was commissioned to write music and create a new noise device by the Kronos Quartet.
 The new piece of music, Seiche, was performed on the Kronos Quartet's UK tour in 2016.

 Green began work on Flit in 2016, a new production created in collaboration with BAFTA-winning animators Will Anderson and Ainslie Henderson of whiterobot.
 Flit features musicians Adrian Utley, Dominic Aitchison, Becky Unthank (of The Unthanks) and Adam Holmes and premieres at the Edinburgh International Festival 2016.

 Martin Green has also worked as a session musician for Linda Thompson and Eliza Carthy among others.
 As part of Lau he has performed with Jack Bruce of Cream.

 Personal life

 Green's ancestors were Jewish refugees who fled Austria in the 1930s.
 His great-grandfather ended up in a Jewish ghetto in Shanghai, then a few years later his grandmother left for London with her mother.
 Green grew up in Leeds.
-His partner is musician Inge Thomson; the family lives in Shetland.
+His partner is musician Inge Thomson; the family lives in Shetland, Scotland.